indiedvlpr/indiedvlpr.github.io/_posts/2020-07-17-clojure-web-api-part-1.md

 Now that everyone has read the disclaimer, some background on myself.

-By trade I am a web developer.
+By trade, I am a web developer.
 I primarily use Java, Spring Boot, Angular, and TypeScript.
 I was introduced to Clojure by a fellow teammate and I was instantly hooked.

 Being a web developer I thought the best way to learn Clojure was to create an API server.
 Needless to say, it took **a lot** of scouring the internet, using the fantastic [Clojure Slack community](http://clojurians.net/), and lots of reading of dispersed blog posts to be able to glue all the pieces together.